July is for GEM!

-Girls EMpowered, or GEM, is a weekly after school program designed to increase self-esteem and school success for girls, and to help ensure that every girl in our Henderson County Public School system has the opportunity to thrive as they reach for their goals.
-The program is offered to both 5th graders and 8th graders, as these are pivotal years where students prepare to transition from elementary to middle school, and then from middle to high school.
+Girls EMpowered, or GEM, is a weekly after school program designed to increase self-esteem and school success for girls.
+GEM helps ensure that girls across Henderson County have the opportunity to thrive as they reach for their goals.
+The program is offered during pivotal years when students prepare to transition to middle school or high school.
+United Way of Henderson County (UWHC) has graduated more than 500 participants from the GEM program since 2017!

 History of GEM

 GEM’s inspiration came from a project developed in 2015 by a high school student, Sierra Gallman (née Fender), who created and implemented a program at Glenn C. Marlow Elementary School.
 It was called Girls Leading Our World (GLOW).
 GLOW focused on positive character traits and female role models for fifth grade girls.
-A school counselor and teacher led this after school club for 10 sessions per year through 2018.
+A school counselor and teacher led this after school club.
 Former HCPS school administrator, Dr. Jan King, who is a member of United Way's affinity organization Women United, immediately recognized the promise in the GLOW program and suggested that Women United volunteers work with teachers at Upward Elementary to develop a modified version of this program, “Girls EMpowered” for 5th grade girls.
-Hence the GEM program came into being at Upward in the spring of 2017 and expanded to Hillandale Elementary and Hendersonville Middle School (for 8th grade girls) in subsequent years.
-To date, GEM has provided meaningful opportunities to more than 400 fifth- and eighth-grade girls, many of whom come from families with relatively limited resources.
-Though it has creatively evolved over the years to meet the dynamic and changing needs of our community, GEM remains a cherished program receiving generous sponsorship from Women United, and benefits tremendously from a diverse and caring network of engaged members supporting United Way of Henderson County.
+UWHC began the GEM program at Upward in the spring of 2017 and expanded to Hillandale Elementary and Hendersonville Middle School (for 8th grade girls) in subsequent years.
+Beginning in 2024, UWHC began an ambitious expansion to bring GEM to all quadrants of Henderson County.
+GEM is now in all four middle schools, five elementary schools, and is on track to reach our goal of 12 locations during the 2026-2027 school year.

 Thank You to our Sponsors